 The short answer is, No. It’s not recommended to get lip fillers while breastfeeding.

-The truth is, there’s no conclusive scientific research that directly answers the question, “Can you get lip injections while breastfeeding?”
+The truth is, there’s no conclusive scientific research that directly answers the question, “Can you get lip fillers while breastfeeding?”
 Due to this lack of data, most medical professionals and aesthetic clinics, including us at Diaminy Aesthetics, recommend exercising caution and waiting until you’ve finished breastfeeding.

 The aim is clear: While we know that most dermal fillers, like the hyaluronic acid in lip fillers, are safe and biocompatible, information on their impact on breast milk or breastfeeding babies remains unknown.
 Even when it's difficult to suggest that fillers would pass into breast milk in tiny amounts, there's no significant human research proving this claim.